GrayedFox/multidict/README.md

 This way you can use multiple dictionaries on the same page/tab without changing any preferences or using any hotkeys.
 It is especially useful if you are used to composing emails in multiple languages.

+> Note that your first specified language is also your default language and is used when no matches can be found, so if you are editing content in French and (for whatever reason) this is not on your supported languages list, in the above example, spell checking would be done against Australian English.

 ## Privacy